JosephOHagan/honours-dissertation-docs/README.md

 # VR Development Toolkit
-The aim of this project is to build a virtual reality development toolkit aimed at non-technical developers working with mobile VR headsets.
+The aim of this project is to build a virtual reality development toolkit aimed at non-technical developers working with the HTC Vive headset.

 The Unity platform (https://unity3d.com/) makes it possible to create complex environments using a graphical user interface, but many of the more advanced features are difficult to implement without extensive programming experience.